 Boutiques & Stores

-Fido and Stitch, for example, is a store whose owners and employees believe dogs should be treated as valued family members.
-This pet boutique offers natural and healthy food products, dog apparel, dog accessories, toys and more, as well as grooming services and self-service dog washing.
+Fido and Stitch, with locations in downtown Grand Rapids and Rockford, is a store whose owners and employees believe dogs should be treated as valued family members.
+This pet boutique offers natural and healthy food products, dog apparel, dog accessories, toys and more, as well as grooming services and daycare.

-West Michigan’s largest family-owned pet specialty store chain, Chow Hound Pet Supplies, also carries a variety of specialty items and offers services like grooming for your pup.
-Check out their Store Locator on their website to find a location near you.
+West Michigan’s largest locally-owned pet specialty store chain, Chow Hound Pet Supplies, also carries a variety of specialty items and offers services like grooming for your pup.
+Check out the Store Locator on their website to find a location near you.

 Dog Parks

-If your dog is craving some time with his or her own kin, there are multiple options for off-leash, local dog parks to visit and enjoy.
+If your dog is craving some time with his or her own kind – or just needs to get out and stretch their legs – there are options for off-leash, local dog parks throughout the city.

-Hillcrest Dog Park is nestled on the northeast side of Grand Rapids and offers a large shaded area with separate play areas for large and small dogs.
+Hillcrest Dog Park is situated on the northeast side of Grand Rapids and offers a large shaded area with separate play areas for large and small dogs.

 Located on the city’s northwest side, Covell Dog Park offers a one-acre area for your pup to run and play, but keep in mind that small and large dogs intermingle at this park.